rocrill/crock-on/README.md

 ### Imagery

-All images were sourced from [Unsplash](https://unsplash.com/) and [Unsplash](https://unsplash.com/).
+All images were sourced from [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/).

-The selection of recipe images were chosen to convey variety and colour, to make the recipes appear appetising.
+The selection of recipe images were chosen to convey variety and colour to make the recipes appear appetising.
 When users upload their own recipes they also have the possiblity of adding their own images.
-If any images are poor quality the website admin can contact the user and provide alternative suggestions if necessary to preserve the quality of the recipe listing UI.
+If any images are poor quality the website admin can contact the user and provide alternative suggestions if necessary to preserve the quality of the recipe listings.

 ------